 Nursing Schools in Charlotte, NC: Top Online & Campus Programs

 Ready to take the next step in your nursing career?
-Find out about the many nursing schools in Charlotte, NC, figure out which one works for your goals, and learn about resources and financial aid to help you succeed.
+Find out about the top nursing schools in Charlotte, NC, figure out which one works for your goals, and learn about resources and financial aid to help you succeed.

 If you’re a registered nurse in Charlotte, NC, you’re already in demand.
 And that demand is set to grow even more: jobs for registered nurses in North Carolina are projected to increase by an impressive 12% from 2020 to 2030, compared to a 6% growth rate nationally.